 The biggest major stumbling block for international students coming to Canada is language.
 Canada operates almost entirely on a dual language system encompassing both English and French.
 While this isn't so much an issue for Americans, Britons, or the French, it can be a huge obstacle to learning for students from countries where the mother tongue is something else.
 It is also not unusual to see students with French backgrounds from countries like Rwanda, Algeria, or even France employing French document translation services to decipher their coursework at Quebec universities because of differences in dialect.

 One thing to remember when applying to colleges and universities in Canada from abroad is that while some schools have residences, some do not.
 It the university you're attending doesn't have student housing, you will have to brave the real estate market.
 It is important to remember that Canadian markets like the Brampton real estate market operate differently from the real estate markets in Durham, England, or Madagascar or even the United States.
-While you may be able to afford a condo where you currently live, Mississauga condos and condos in other major cities like Edmonton or Vancouver may be much more expensive.
+While you may be able to afford a condo where you currently live, condos in other major cities like Edmonton or Vancouver may be much more expensive.

 These are just some of the major issues that students from abroad encounter when moving to Canada for school.
 They are by no means all applicable to you because there are such a wide variety of communities, climates, and demographics in Canada.
 It is impossible to outline the differences between them and the myriad of countries students could be coming from.
 For more in-depth coverage see the following series of articles.